OpenHPC-AI/OpenCHAI/README.md

 **Head Node**: 4 CPU cores and 4 GB RAM (recommended: 8 CPU cores and 8 GB RAM)

-**Master Nodes**: Minimum 16 CPU cores and 8 GB RAM each
+**Master Nodes**: Minimum 8 to 12 CPU cores and 8 GB RAM each

 # OpenCHAI Manager Tool Setup

-This chapter provides a straightforward, step-by-step guide for installing the Open CDAC HPC-AI Manager Tool (OpenCHAI) on **bare-metal cluster hardware**.
+This chapter provides a straightforward, step-by-step guide for installing the Open CDAC HPC-AI Manager Tool (OpenCHAI) on **bare-metal server**.
 It focuses on a quick installation process with minimal explanation of each step.
 By following these instructions, a moderately experienced cluster administrator can set up and configure a standard cluster environment efficiently—without needing to go through the entire OpenCHAI Administrator Manual or its detailed sections.

 The quick installation steps are outlined below: